pwr-Solaar/Solaar/docs/index.md

 ## Contributing to Solaar

-Conributions to Solaaar are very welcome.
+Contributions to Solaar are very welcome.

 Solaar has complete or partial translations of its GUI strings in several languages.
 If you want to update a translation or add a new one see [the translation page](https://pwr-solaar.github.io/Solaar/i18n) for more information.